Guinea-Bissau Country Report

 Guinea-Bissau has attracted higher levels of foreign investment and development pledges since 2014, mainly in offshore oil and gas exploration, mining, fishing, and the cashew nut industry.
 It has also set up a one-stop shop for foreign investors.
 Despite this, inefficient bureaucracy and protracted political instability have marred these prospects.
 Public sector strike action has surged, with unpaid salaries the main complaint, and the private sector has also been affected by demands for wage increases.
 The infiltration of cocaine traffickers has served to raise corruption risks in state institutions.

-Domestic terrorism threat remains low despite the arrest of two men suspected of links to Al-Qaeda in the Islamic Maghreb (AQIM) in Bissau on 14 March 2016.
+The domestic terrorism threat remains low despite the arrest of two men suspected of links to Al-Qaeda in the Islamic Maghreb (AQIM) in Bissau in March 2016.
 Organised crime and drug trafficking by high-ranking army elements constitute the main threats, posing a high threat to security and to regime stability.
-Reported links between Guinea-Bissau and the AQIM, MUJAO, and Ansar al-Din terrorist groups have been generally unfounded and correspond more to a European security agenda than realities on the ground, although Guinea-Bissau presents suitable conditions to function as a safe-haven and operational centre for transnational terrorism.
+Reports of links between Guinea-Bissau and the AQIM, MUJAO, and Ansar al-Din terrorist groups have been generally unfounded and correspond more to a European security agenda than realities on the ground, although Guinea-Bissau presents suitable conditions to function as a safe-haven and operational centre for transnational terrorism.

 War risks are likely to increase if ECOWAS decides to conduct a phased withdrawal of the ECOMIB peacekeeping troops.
-The withdrawal, scheduled to begin in May 2017, has been extended for another three months in tandem with the deadline given by ECOWAS to national authorities to implement the provisions of the Conakry Agreement.
-Army factions implicated in drug trafficking are also likely to resist the planned five-year USD270-million security-sector reform that would reduce the military's size, influence, and therefore ability to control the lucrative cocaine trade.
-Moreover, any effective security-sector reform will be highly contingent on ending political instability and the deadlock in parliament.
+The ECOMIB peacekeeping mission was extended to 30 September 2019 in tandem with the deadline given by ECOWAS to national authorities to implement the provisions of the Conakry Agreement.
+Army factions implicated in drug trafficking are also likely to resist the planned five-year, USD270-million security-sector reform that would reduce the military's size, influence, and therefore ability to control the lucrative cocaine trade.
+Moreover, any effective security-sector reform will be highly contingent on ending political instability and the election of a new government.

-The population at large is unsatisfied with socio-economic conditions, a political elite perceived as corrupt, the performance of the authorities, and poor service delivery.
-There has been widespread protest and strike action associated with political paralysis, and more recently focusing on the obstructive role of President José Mário Vaz.
-Triggers such as a hike in the prices of basic goods or fuel, or persistent water supply cuts, would be likely to cause violent protests in major cities, leading to confrontations with security forces.
-Security sector reform may also contribute to short-term unrest due to resistance from the military.
+There has been widespread protest and strike action associated with political paralysis, and more recently focusing on the government's inability to conduct the electoral census and ensure that the legislative elections were held as initially scheduled.
+Triggers such as hikes in the prices of basic goods or fuel are likely to cause violent protests in major cities, leading to confrontations with security forces.
+The run-up to the legislative and presidential elections is highly likely to worsen political tensions, creating politically motivated civil unrest and protests.
+Security-sector reform is also likely to contribute to short-term unrest due to resistance from the military.

 Vaccinations required to enter the country